GHopperMSK/schedule-manager/README.md

 * historical data

 ### For business
-Business can open an account and use powerful Schedule Wizard to create as much different schedules as they want for any time period.
-Once a schedule is created you don't have to duplicate it anywere due to wide integration possibilities.
+Business can open an account and use powerful Schedule Wizard to create as much different calendars as they want for any time period.
+Once a calendar is created you don't have to duplicate it anywere due to wide integration possibilities.

 * Schedule Wizard
 * visibility (private, public) (?)
 * integration (web sites, social netrowks, internet messagers, mobile apps, rss)
 * veriety integration ways (iframe, js library, json, jpeg, svg, etc)
 * notifications (about to get run out of schedule events for upcoming period)
-* scheduled publication
+* calendar publication
 * open hours (?)
 * style collection and customization